Segment Extensions

 Step 3: Choose your criteria

 Select between purchase, message engagement, or custom event criteria for targeting.
-Once you’ve selected the desired event type criteria, choose which purchased item, message interaction, or specific custom event you’d like to target for your user list.
-Then choose how many times (more than, less than, or equal to) the user would need to have completed the event, and how many days to look back, up to 730 days (2 years).
-Segmentation based on event data from more than 730 days can be done using other filters located in Segments.
+After you’ve selected the desired event type criteria, choose which purchased item, message interaction, or specific custom event you’d like to target for your user list.
+Then choose how many times (more than, less than, or equal to) the user would need to have completed the event, and the time period—for Segment Extensions specifically, you can go back up to the past 730 days (2 years).

 Event property segmentation